locationtech/geogig/doc/manual/source/interaction/indexing-web-api.rst

         <indexedTreeId>b3340540d2098ec33b7edab1b38d3ffc18f8e162</indexedTreeId>
     </response>

-Update the Points index to add an extra attribute:
+Update the Points index to add an extra attribute
 **************************************************

 In this case Points already has an extra attribute of ``sp``.
 If we want to add ``ip`` we need to specify the ``add`` parameter to indicate that we don't want to remove the existing extra attribute.